MazterGD/Palantir-Frontend/README.md

 - **Next.js Team** – Outstanding React framework with excellent developer experience
 - **Open Source Community** – All the libraries and tools that made this project possible

-Special thanks to all contributors who have helped improve Galanor through code, documentation, bug reports, and feature suggestions.
+Special thanks to all contributors who have helped improve Project Palantir through code, documentation, bug reports, and feature suggestions.

 ---

-> **Disclaimer:** Galanor is designed for educational and research purposes.
+> **Disclaimer:** Project Palantir is designed for educational and research purposes.
 While it uses real astronomical data and validated scientific models, it should not be used as the sole source for mission-critical calculations or official space mission planning.
 Impact simulations are based on peer-reviewed models but simplified for computational efficiency.
 Always consult professional astronomers, planetary scientists, and aerospace engineers for real-world applications.

 ---